Select a language

 Even though data does not have a fixed schema prior to storage in a data lake, data governance is still important to avoid a data swamp.
 Data should be tagged with metadata when it is put into the lake to ensure that it is accessible later.

-Why choose Red Hat storage?
+Why choose Red Hat Data Services?

 With Red Hat’s open, software-defined storage solutions, you can work more, grow faster, and rest easy knowing that your data—from important financial documents to rich media files—is stored safely and securely.

 With scalable, cost-efficient software-defined storage, you can analyze huge lakes of data for better business insights.
 Red Hat’s software-defined storage solutions are all built on open source, and draw on the innovations of a community of developers, partners, and customers.
 This gives you control over exactly how your storage is formatted and used—based on your business’ unique workloads, environments, and needs.